Congratulations on your admission to The New School! Welcome to our extraordinary university community of passionate students, faculty, and staff.

 All first-time freshmen are encouraged to attend Welcome Weekend for Freshmen and Their Parents, which takes place Thursday, August 14, through Sunday, August 17, 2014.
-Please check back after July 25, 2014 for registration and RSVP information.
+Complete the information on this page to register for Welcome Weekend.

 All new students who have submitted a tuition deposit should already have completed the financial aid process.
 If you have not yet applied for aid, visit Student Financial Services for information and instructions.

 If you are eligible for financial aid (or scholarships) and have a completed application on file, you can check the status online by logging in to MyNewSchool and accessing your financial aid information in the Student Financial Services section.
 All new students receiving financial aid in the form of federal government-supported student loans must complete an Entrance Loan Counseling session online at www.studentloans.gov.

 If you are an international undergraduate or graduate student, learn more about funding options by visiting Student Financial Services.

 If you have not yet deposited, please visit the Accepted Student tab in MyNewSchool before continuing.

 Students who are not U.S. citizens or permanent U.S. residents (green card holders) must complete the required forms before they can apply for a visa to study in the United States.
 International students can access the link to the online International Student Application Packet in their acceptance letters or in the Accepted Student tab in MyNewSchool.
 The Web page includes information about applying for the I-20 or DS-2019, guidelines for providing financial documents, instructions and procedures for F-1 transfer students, and other important forms and information.
 For more information, visit International Student Services.